stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 with columns.
-I have looked at several libraries in other functional languages providing DSLs for interacting with the world of relational databases, and while many of them came with nice introductory tutorials, none of them explained in detail how everything and why these libraries are implemented.
+I have looked at several libraries in other functional languages providing DSLs for interacting with the world of relational databases, and while many of them came with nice introductory tutorials, none of them explained in detail how everything worked and why these libraries were implemented the way they are.

-At least in our case, the implementation is not very hard to understand, so here we go.
+At least in our case, the implementation is not very hard to understand, if you know about two core concepts in Idris: Unification and proof search.

 ### Looking up Table Columns

-In module `Sqlite3.Table`, there is a very simple function called `FindCol`, which tries to lookup a column in a list of column and return its type.
+In module `Sqlite3.Table`, there is a very simple function called `FindCol`, which tries to lookup a column name in a list of columns and return its type.
 Since this might fail, it wraps the result in a `Maybe`.
 But then there is a second function called `ListColType`, which does the same thing by invoking `FindCol` but it takes an additional proof that `FindCol`